 Are there side effects?

-In the largest of three clinical studies comparing high-dose and standard-dose flu vaccines, those who received the high-dose vaccine were more likely to develop side effects, such as a fever and soreness at the injection site, during the week after getting the vaccine.
+In a large study comparing high-dose and standard-dose flu vaccines, people who received the high-dose vaccine were more likely to develop side effects during the week after getting the vaccine.
 Side effects can include:

 - Soreness, pain or color change at the site of the shot